MnlPhlp/cli_menu/README.md

 A library to create interactive commandline menus without writing boilerplate code.

 ## Usage
-There are different menu types that can be used.
+There are different menu types that can be used.\
+These are just some examples.
+To learn about all functions read the [docs](https://mnlphlp.github.io/cli_menu/).

 ### subMenus
 Used to select subfunctions or submenus.